protofire/solhint/docs/rules/gas-consumption/gas-custom-errors.md

 ## Description
-Enforces the use of Custom Errors over Require and Revert statements
+Enforces the use of Custom Errors over Require with strings error and Revert statements

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Defaults to warn.